Module Catalogue 2026/27

 Teaching Rationale And Relationship

-The lecture materials provide the background information and overviews of the subject material, intended as a starting point for independent reading and research.
+The lecture materials provide the background information and overviews of the subject material, intended as a starting point for independent reading and research and introduction for the practical and workshop activities.

-Practical and workshop activities provide training in the application of the methods and how they are used in archaeology.
+Practical and workshop activities provide training in the application of the methods and how they are used in archaeology and instruction for the assessments.

 Structured research and reading activities guide students through key reading and activities to reinforce learning.